anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **Mark 1.1-8** is about John the Baptist 'proclaiming a baptism of repentance for the forgiveness of sins' in order to prepare the way for Jesus. **Isaiah 40.1-11** speaks words of comfort to God's people, and is quoted in the Gospel reading: 'prepare the way'. **Psalm 85.1-2, 8-13** [or 85.8-13] says of God: 'he shall speak peace to his people ... that they turn not again to folly'. **2 Peter 3.8-15a** says, 'the day of the Lord will come like a thief', and calls for repentance: 'lives of holiness and godliness'.
+* **Mark 1.1-8** is about John the Baptist 'proclaiming a baptism of repentance for the forgiveness of sins' in order to prepare the way for Jesus. **Isaiah 40.1-11** continues in Isaiah, speaks words of comfort to God's people, and is quoted in the Gospel reading: 'prepare the way'. **Psalm 85.1-2, 8-13** [or 85.8-13] says of God: 'he shall speak peace to his people ... that they turn not again to folly'. **2 Peter 3.8-15a** says, 'the day of the Lord will come like a thief', and calls for repentance: 'lives of holiness and godliness'.

 ## Advent 3